About MLR Designs, LLC

 In 2001, Chloe J. Smith received that phone call we all dread – her mother was in the hospital and was having cognitive and memory issues.
-Chloe started an organization called Weekdays Clothing to create iron-on clothing labels for families and friends with loved ones living in nursing homes.
+Chloe started a company called Weekdays Clothing to create iron-on clothing labels for families and friends with loved ones living in nursing homes.
 She worked with caregivers and the community to identify what type of products and services are needed for people with special needs.

 In 2004, Weekdays Clothing became the go-to for iron-on name tags for the personal clothing of residents in nursing homes, ensuring that laundered clothing could easily be returned to the residents.

 In 2007, Chloe registered Memory Lapse Reminder as a medical graphic design at United States Patent and Trademark Office in Washington, D.C.

 In 2014, MLR Designs, LLC was created to offer products for starting the conversation of any cognitive concerns.
 MLR Designs, LLC is certified company through North Carolina Historically Underutilized Business (HUB) and Disadvantaged Business Enterprise (DBE).

 Chloe J. Smith is the first African-American woman to register 3-condition medical graphic design.

 Chloe has volunteered in the community over the last 10 years while she worked as a government employee.
 She also was a caregiver to her mother over 15 years.
 She has self-financed her innovative concas an entrepreneur.

 Chloe uses her trademark brand to raise awareness to restore dignity and respect to those who experience lack of communication.
 She maintains a healthy lifestyle by educating health care professionals, family members, care partners and friends.

 - Department of Homeland Security reservist programs

 - Joseph and Kathleen Bryan Alzheimer’s Disease Research Center (Bryan ADRC),